 While having lots of people in a mailbox at once may seem chaotic, Help Scout’s collision detection can help keep everyone off of each other’s toes.
 Tags, custom fields, and views make sure that customer conversations are kept organized, and customer profiles provide your team with the context necessary to provide personalized support.

-The Help Scout platform comes with several features to aid in productivity.
+Help Scout comes with several features to aid in productivity.
 Saved replies let you answer common questions with just two clicks, helping customers get answers more quickly.
 Workflows are rule-based automations that can automate busy work like assigning or tagging conversations.

-AI Summarize relieves the pain of trying to sift through long email threads by summarizing them into a few bullet points, and AI Assist lets you check your reply’s grammar and spelling, change its tone or message length, or even translate the text into another language.
-AI Drafts can automatically generate replies to incoming customer emails, basing them off of your account's conversation history and knowledge base content.
+AI Assist lets you check your reply’s grammar and spelling, change its tone or message length, or even translate the text into another language.

 These AI features help you respond to customers faster while keeping quality high.

-Launch a help center in minutes using Docs
+Launch a help center in minutes

 Setting up an internal or external knowledge base is easy using Docs, Help Scout’s knowledge base solution.

-Our editor has been redesigned to make publishing articles even easier.
+Docs' editor has been redesigned to make publishing articles even easier.
 The new shortcut menu allows you to add elements like images, callouts, blockquotes, and tables to your articles quickly.
 The editor also autosaves your content as you write, making sure you never lose a draft and can revert back to a previous version at any time.

 Use Messages for proactive marketing, support, and feedback collection